ferrouslights/JLPT-N5-Kanji/README.md

 View it live at https://quizzical-wozniak-b7456f.netlify.app

+This is a work in progress so please expect further updates as I have time.

 This is a simple ui for showing the recommended Kanji to study for the JLPT N5 exam

 This project uses styled components for styling and vanilla react for the rest.